mlefkir/pioran/docs/autoapi/pioran/index.rst

    * - :py:obj:`GaussianProcess <pioran.GaussianProcess>`
      - Gaussian Process Regression of univariate time series.
    * - :py:obj:`CovarianceFunction <pioran.CovarianceFunction>`
-     - Represents a covariance function model, inherited from :class:`equinox.Module`.
+     - Represents a covariance function model.
    * - :py:obj:`PowerSpectralDensity <pioran.PowerSpectralDensity>`
-     - Represents a power density function function, inherited from the :obj:`equinox.Module` class.
+     - Represents a power density function function.
    * - :py:obj:`PSDToACV <pioran.PSDToACV>`
      - Represents the tranformation of a power spectral density to an autocovariance function.
    * - :py:obj:`Inference <pioran.Inference>`
      - Class to infer the value of the (hyper)parameters of the Gaussian Process.
    * - :py:obj:`Simulations <pioran.Simulations>`
-     - Class to simulate time series from a given PSD or ACVF.
+     - Simulate time series from a given PSD or ACVF model.
    * - :py:obj:`Visualisations <pioran.Visualisations>`
      - Class for visualising the results after an inference run.